Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 	observer onError: error
 ```

-And last method which we need to implement is subscribing observer to observable.
+And as last method, which we need to implement is subscribing Observer to Observable.

 ``` smalltalk
 subscribe: observer